alinvlad05/Functional-Interfaces-for-Primitives-By-Alin/README.md

         //_____________________________________________________________________________

-        //There are a few things to notice that are different between Table 4.1 and Table 4.9:
+        //There are a few things to notice that are different:

         //Generics are gone from all of the interfaces except "Primitive"Function<Returntype>,
         //because the type name tells us what primitive type is involved.